 Library staff will create a DOI for articles, book chapters and conference papers where needed.

-Clicking on upload file from your computer will bring up your own desktop, find the file and click on it.
+Clicking on Choose File from your computer will bring up your own desktop.
+Find the file and click on it.

 Continue to fill in as much detail as you can.
-Library staff will check the record and also the publisher’s policy for that particular journal.
+Library staff will check the record as well as the publisher’s policy for that particular journal.
 You will be contacted if a different version of your article is required.

 11. At the bottom of the form, click on the Submit button